bluextal/lego/README.md

 # lego

-A simple play around doing machine learning on lego data
+A simple play around doing machine learning on an extract of lego data from https://brickset.com